chetanganatra/terces/README.md

 <img src="https://github.com/chetanganatra/terces/blob/master/www/img/icon.png" width=40> terces
 ======

-Mobile app for Password Management using Ionic Framework ==
+Mobile app for Password Management using Ionic
+==

 An app to provide Secure and Simple way to store and access your login credentials.